 2.4.
-Conflict of interest:
+Conflict of interest

-Where or a member of the Board, a member of PAIC or a PAIC appointed Investigator has any material, pecuniary or any other interest which would lead to a reasonable concern that the member may be biased in the conduct of their role, that member:
+Where or a member of the Board, a member of PAIC or a PAIC appointed investigator has any material, pecuniary or any other interest which would lead to a reasonable concern that the member may be biased in the conduct of their role, that member:

-- must disclose the facts and circumstances to the President of the Board or the Registrar as soon as possible - must not participate in the investigation or consideration of the complaint unless the President of the Board is satisfied that in all the circumstances pertaining to the consideration of the complaint it is appropriate that the member should continue in the role.
+- must disclose the facts and circumstances to the President of the Board, the Registrar or the PAIC Convenor as soon as possible. - must not participate in the investigation or consideration of the complaint unless the relevant Minister as nominated in the Act is satisfied that in all the circumstances pertaining to the consideration of the complaint, it is appropriate that the member should continue in the role.

 2.5.
-Conciliation:
+Conciliation